Cat-MacLellan/milestone_project/README.md

 - Eye-catching hero image displaying the band with an alternative hero image for smaller screen use.
 - Colourful homepage.
-- links to social media in navigation bar and in footer.
+- Links to social media in navigation bar and in footer.
-- visual display of the number of tickets left for tour dates and the option to buy tickets.
+- Visual display of the number of tickets left for tour dates and the option to buy tickets.
 Also displaying dates that are sold out.
 - Read more on the news articles and the option to view previous posts.
-- Images and media in carousel and timeline.
+- Images and videos in carousel and timeline.
 - Contact form to send enquiries to the band.
-- option to sign up to the bands newsletter in footer.
+- Option to sign up to the bands newsletter in footer.
-- features are all responsive.
+- Features are all responsive.

 ### Features Left To Implement